Solve and learn to solve easy Sudoku game 6

-In this sixth session we will solve the Sudoku game we left as exercise in the last session.
+In this sixth session, with brief recap on Sudoku basics, we will directly take up step by step solution of the Sudoku game that was the exercise in the last session.

 The only objective at each step is to find a cell in which one and only one digit can be placed.
 This is what we call a valid cell.